MulverineX/extension-typescript-template/README.md

 ## Quick Overview

-This is a minimal starter app that benefits of the strong typing of the Typescript compiler plus all the latest ES6, ES7+ features on a NodeJS application.
+This is a minimal starter app that benefits of the strong typing of the Typescript compiler plus all the latest ES6, ES7+ features.

 ## Usage